daoson12/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Display the first 10 lines of /etc/passwd
 6. Line #2
 `Write a script that displays the third line of the file iacta
+7. it is a good file that cuts iron without making a noise Write a shell script that create a file named exactly